Places to Paddle tm

 Entry and Exit

-• Directions: Take I-95 to the Vero Exit.
-Exit and take Route 60 west 17.7 miles to Blue Cypress Lake Road on the right hand side (north).
-(You'll pass Route 512 after about 7 miles.)
-Take Blue Cypress Lake Road north 4.5 miles to Middleton's fish camp.
-Blue Cypress Lake Road is a well maintained dirt road leading 4.5 miles to the fish camp.
-Please enter the fish camp slowly and observe the 10 mph speed limit as there are many folks walking the camp in tight quarters.
+• Take Blue Cypress Lake Road north 4.5 miles to Middleton's fish camp.
+Please enter the fish camp slowly and observe the 10 mph speed limit as there are many people walking the camp in tight quarters.

 • GPS: N 27 deg 43.622' W 080 deg 46.563'